 If you're looking for a new camera you've come to the right place, because we have collected the very best mirrorless cameras here.

-But before we dive right in, let's have a look at what to look out for in a new camera...
+But before we dive right in to our best mirrorless camera list, let's have a look at what to look out for in a new camera...

 How to choose a mirrorless camera that's right for you

 First, what actually are mirrorless cameras, or compact system cameras (CSC, for short)?
 They're an alternative to bulky DSLRs, which still allow you to change the lens and enjoy the benefits of a large sensor.